blankly-finance/blankly-docs/content/en/core/screener.md

 All Screener behaviors & execution occurs in the object creation.
 Any consecutive logic is used to handle the output from the Screener. **The Screener will execute on construction.**

+Control the resolution or how frequently the screener runs using the `blankly.json` file.
+Change the cron job inside the `schedule` tag.

 ### Arguments

 | Arg        | Description                                                  | Examples                                                     | Type         |